 A populist, Imran Khan appears to be something of an enigma when it comes to Saudi Arabia, a close ally, and Iran.
 Saudi Arabia likely takes heart from the fact that Mr. Khan appears to be socially a conservative.

 But in terms of Iran, Mr. Khan, whose Pakistan Tehreek-e-Insaf (PTI) party won the most votes in July 25 elections, has suggested that he may adopt a more independent course.

 In a phone call with Iranian President Hassan Rouhani, Mr. Khan this week accepted an invitation to visit Tehran.
 Mehdi Honardoost, Iran’s ambassador to Pakistan, was among the first diplomats Mr. Khan met after his election victory.

-Mr. Khan met seperately days earlier with the Saudi ambassador to Pakistan, Nawaf bin Said Al-Malki.
+Mr. Khan met separately days earlier with the Saudi ambassador to Pakistan, Nawaf bin Said Al-Malki.
 Mr. Al-Malki said the Saudi Crown Prince intended to visit Pakistan soon in a bid to strengthen bilateral relations.

-In a post-election televised speech Mr. Khan made a point of discussing his country’s relationship with Saudi Arabia and Iran.
+In a post-election televised speech, Mr. Khan made a point of discussing his country’s relationship with Saudi Arabia and Iran.

 “We want to improve ties with Iran.
 Saudi Arabia is a friend who has always stood by us in difficult times.
 Our aim will be that whatever we can do for conciliation in the Middle East, we want to play that role.
 Those tensions, that fight, between neighbours, we will try to bring them together,” Mr. Khan said.